blessnetwork/bless-ui/README.md

 ---

-## 📦 NPM Publishing
+## 🚀 NPM Publishing

-This module publishes automatically when the `main` branch is updated via GitHub Actions.
-To publish manually, bump the version and push:
+Publishing is automated via GitHub Actions when the `main` branch is updated.

+To publish manually:

 ```bash
 npm version patch